testfairy/docs/docs/010_Getting_Started/600_Account_Preferences.md

 ### Security
 * **Require user login before app download:** if you want your testers to first login to their tester account prior to downloading your app.
 This will prevent unregistered/unauthorized testers downloading apps.
 * **Require [Google] Sign on for all users:** all users will have to sign on using a google email address.
 This is the case when you use google email integration.
-* _Optional_ ``[after adding SAML/Single Sign-on]`` - Grant access to all apps to testers who sign-on with SSO - testers who sign in using your sso will have access to all apps..
+* _Optional_ ``[after adding SAML/Single Sign-on]`` - Grant access to all apps to testers who sign-on with SSO.
+Testers who sign in using your SSO will have access to all apps.
 #### SAML/Single Sign-on
-Here you add the [SSO](https://docs.testfairy.com/Single_Sign-On/SSO.html) metadata definitions file.
+Here you can add the [SSO](https://docs.testfairy.com/Single_Sign-On/SSO.html) metadata definitions file.
 When you add SAML/Single Sign-on it will contain your _ID_, _URL_ and _x509 certificate_.

 ![security](/img/app/preferences/account-settings-7.png)